 Centres should be titled as the ‘Leverhulme Centre for...’ the research activities in question.

 In line with the Trust’s responsive mode of working, the choice of research topic is left open, with the exclusion of studies of disease, illness and disabilities in humans and animals, or research that is intended to inform clinical practice or the development of medical applications.

 The Trust has a strong reputation for funding cross-disciplinary research embracing the sciences, social sciences and the humanities.

-The chosen area should be sufficiently large-scale to support an ambitious but realistic research agenda, for between five and ten years.
+The chosen area should be sufficiently large-scale to support an ambitious but realistic research agenda, for ten years.

 Leverhulme Research Centres should not duplicate existing activity at a comparable scale, whether in Research Council-funded or university research centres.